Ralph Warren Marsh

-Ralph Warren Marsh OBE (27 December 1899, Crewkerne, Somerset – 29 February 1992) was a British mycologist and phytopathologist, known for his research on the control of apple scab.
+Ralph Warren Marsh OBE (27 December 1899 in Crewkerne, Somerset – 29 February 1992) was a British mycologist and phytopathologist, known for his research on the control of apple scab.
 He was the president of the British Mycological Society for one year from 1944 to 1945 and the president of the Association of Applied Biologists for a two-year term from 1951 to 1952.

 Biography

 After education at Sexey's School, Marsh became, near the end of WW I, a commissioned officer in the Signals Branch of the Royal Engineers.
 In 1919 he matriculated at Trinity College, Cambridge, where he graduated in 1922.
 He worked for a year from 1922 to 1923 under the supervision of Frederick Tom Brooks doing research on plant diseases.
 After briefly working at the Royal Botanic Gardens, Kew, Marsh spent three years from 1923 to 1926 as a mycological research assistant at the University of Manchester.
 In 1926 he was appointed to the post of Research Mycologist at Long Ashton Research Station.
 There he was promoted to Senior Principal Research Officer in 1951 and to assistant director of Long Ashton Research Center in 1959.
 For the academic year 1949–1950, he was on sabbatical in Canada.
 In 1956, he visited Yugoslavia to advise the Food and Agriculture Organization (FAO) on improving the Plant Protection Service.
 In 1958 the University of Bristol appointed him Reader in Mycology.
 In 1965 he retired from the Long Ashton Research Station and the University of Bristol and was appointed OBE (Officer of the Most Excellent Order of the British Empire).)

 In 1928 Marsh started his research on apple scab.
 Based on his spore collection records, he conducted in 1930 large-scale field trials that demonstrated a greatly improved method of control of apple scab.
 If the orchard growers gave apple trees two pre-blossom sprays with lime sulphur, followed by one post-blossom spray, there was good control of the damage caused by apple scab.